An official website of the State of Oregon Learn How you know » (how to identify a Oregon.gov website) An official website of the State of Oregon »

 Robert Judge

-Robert Judge is the director of Pharmacy Services at Moda.
+Robert Judge is the chief client officer, pharmacy services at Moda Health.
 In this role, Robert is responsible for managing Moda Health’s pharmacy account services and data analytics teams for the company’s fully insured, ASO and MCO clients.Robert also manages pharmacy programs, services and analytics for Moda Health’s government clients and individuals enrolled in ArrayRx (formerly the Northwest Prescription Drug Consortium), a collaboration between the states of Oregon, Washington, and Nevada to provide pharmacy solutions and affordable medications to residents in member states.He has expertise in payer pharmaceutical acquisition pricing, pharmacy benefit management services, pharmaceutical distribution, supply chain, and public health service 340B program management.

 John Murray, RPh is a licensed pharmacist and co-owner of Murrays Drugs with his wife Ann who is also a pharmacist.
 John also has 2 adult children who are pharmacist and involved in the business.
 “Murrays” started in 1959 and operates 3 rural pharmacies, also known as critical access or “frontier” pharmacies in the towns of Heppner, Condon and Boardman Oregon and serves over 3,000 square miles as the only local pharmacy providers.
 John has served for 19 years as a board member of the Morrow County Health District, and as Board Chair the last 8 years.Murrays pharmacy in Heppner has provided contracted pharmacy services to MCHD’s Pioneer Memorial Hospital for the past 40+ years and is the contracted pharmacy for the district’s 340B program.
 John oversees the day to day pharmacy operations of filling 200-300 prescriptions per day and the delivery of clinical services including vaccinations.
 He sees first-hand the impact of high cost, unaffordable medications and how it affects the patients that need them.
 John is committed to preserving the rural way of life for the next generation including access to affordable, equitable, and quality health care.John says, “Turning in a prescription for filling should not fill a patient with worry and trepidation that they won't be able to buy groceries that week.
 As a practicing pharmacist in rural eastern Oregon I have seen this happen far too many times, the last time no easier to see than the first.”